 FOLLOWING OUR RECEIPT OF YOUR REQUEST TO TRANSFER OUT YOUR SECURITIES, AND UNTIL THE PROCESS IS COMPLETE, YOUR ACCOUNT WILL BE BLOCKED FROM OPENING ANY NEW POSITION (UNDER THIS OR ANY OTHER SCHEDULE) AND YOU WILL NOT BE ABLE TO DEPOSIT OR WITHDRAW FUNDS FROM YOUR ACCOUNT.
 YOU WILL BE ABLE TO CLOSE YOUR OPEN POSITIONS.
 TO CLARIFY, THIS APPLIES SOLELY WITH RESPECT TO A REQUEST TO TRANSFER OUT SECURITIES.

 It may not be possible to transfer certain type of securities.
-For example, securities purchased as part of the CopyTrader or CopyPortfolio functionalities cannot be transferred.
+For example, securities purchased as part of the CopyTrader or SmartPortfolio functionalities cannot be transferred.
 Additionally, transfer of securities may not be possible if the account at the relevant third party broker are not the same account type or in the same client name, or if the securities are not supported by us or a third party broker or if we are otherwise restricted or prohibited by Applicable Law, sanctions, anti-money rules and by any other applicable regulatory, self- regulatory or governmental authority.
 Securities may also be blocked from transfer if there is an expected Corporate Event or any Exceptional Event affecting the underlying securities.

 Fees associated with securities transfer are available on our website.
 Third party brokers may charge you additional fee for this process and it is your responsibility to pay such fee.